stg/Squawk/README.md

 Digital output from a microcontroller is usually not perfectly clean:
 * Glitches - differences in switching time between pins
 * Ringing - swings in output voltage following level transition
+* Noise - "random" voltage fluctuations due to internal operation

 Therefore it is not a bad idea to add low-pass filtering even when using a resistor ladder.
+This will reduce glitches and ringing.
+Noise is harder to deal with.

 Reducing noise
 --------------

 Any noise in the power supply or from the microcontroller itself will propagate to the audio output.

-This can be reduced by using a clean power supply.
+Power supply noise can be reduced by using a clean power supply.

 Producing a perfectly clean output signal is not covered by this project, but basically involves:
 * Having a separate clean power supply for...